 6.3 Organization of Proposal and Information Required

 The Proposal should be organized into the following sections:

 b) Legal Entity – A statement indicating that the offeror is an individual, partnership, corporation, or other legal entity.
-Please include a statement identifying the legal entity that will hold the easement, if different from the offeror.
-If the offeror is not an individual, the Proposal must state:
+Please include a statement identifying the legal entity that will hold the easement if different from the offeror.
+If the offeror is not an individual, the Proposal must state the following:

-2) Place where offeror incorporated, organized, or was created;
+2) Place where the offeror incorporated, organized, or was created;

 3) The offeror’s principal place of business;

 4) Names of all the offeror’s parent, affiliate, and subsidiary organizations, if any; and

 5) The legal authority under which the offeror has standing to conduct business and enter into property transactions.

 c) The Executive Summary (cover page, etc.) shall condense and highlight the contents of the Proposal in such a way as to provide a broad but clear and understandable summary of the entire Proposal (excluding any cost information).